wtripp/cs50w-capstone-tv-tracker/README.md

 Prior to this project, I was capturing this information in a spreadsheet, but it was difficult to maintain.
 This app seemed like the perfect way to automate the process.

 ## Distinctiveness and Complexity
-TV Tracker is an entertainment website like IMDB, which makes it distinct from previous projects and their real-world counterparts.
+TV Tracker is an entertainment website like IMDB, which makes it distinct from previous projects and their real-world counterparts:

 * Search (Google search)
 * Wiki (Wikipedia)